-The curriculum is based on the 2002 hand therapy practice analysis conducted by the Hand Therapy Certification Commission (HTCC).
+The curriculum is based on the most recent hand therapy practice analysis conducted by the Hand Therapy Certification Commission (HTCC).
 The HTCC oversees the certification process for qualifying occupational and physical therapists as "certified hand therapists" or CHTs.
 This Certificate of Advanced Practice in Hand and Upper Quarter Rehabilitation is recognized by HTCC as a resource to assist with preparation for the CHT examination.

 After successfully completing the four required courses, students receive a post-professional certificate of completion.
-The credits may be transferred into degree programs within the Programs in Physical Therapy and Rehabilitation Sciences, including the M.H.S. in Rehabilitation Sciences and the Post-Professional D.P.T.
+The credits may be transferred into degree programs within Physical Therapy and Rehabilitation Sciences, including the MHS in Rehabilitation Sciences and the Post-Professional D.P.T.
 Both of these degree programs offer concentrations in hand and upper quarter rehabilitation.